 1922: Several players enroll in summer classes, some making sure of their eligibility for next season and others hurrying their graduation.

-1967: Bob Devaney juggles staff assignments to give the linebackers a dedicated coach, and he proposes to bring Monte Kiffin aboard to help coach the freshmen.
+1967: Bob Devaney juggles staff assignments to give the linebackers a dedicated coach, and he proposes bringing Monte Kiffin aboard to help coach the freshmen.

 1972: Jerry Tagge has a change of jersey numbers at Green Bay after the Packers remember that No. 14 has been retired in honor of Hall of Fame end Don Hutson.
 Also, Johnny Rodgers is sentenced for driving on a suspended license.

-«1997: The Omaha World-Herald names Nebraska football signee Matt Davison its state Boys Athlete of the Year.
-Davison, playing at Class C-2 Tecumseh, made the newspaper's all-classes all-state first team in both football and basketball as a senior.
-Among the other finalists for the OWH award was Millard North quarterback Eric Crouch, future Heisman Trophy winner.
+1997: The Omaha World-Herald names Matt Davison its state Boys Athlete of the Year.
+The Nebraska football signee, who played at Class C-2 Tecumseh, made the newspaper's all-classes all-state first team in both football and basketball as a senior.
+Among the other finalists for the OWH award was Millard North quarterback Eric Crouch, the future Heisman Trophy winner.

 2007: Nebraska's 2007 schedule is rated the toughest in the Big 12, and hotel room rates soar in Lincoln for the weekend of the Southern Cal game.